 In June 2000, the Company adopted the 2000 Employee Stock Purchase Plan (the "Purchase Plan"), which provides for the granting of rights to purchase common stock to regular full and part-time employees or officers of the Company and its subsidiaries.
 Under the Purchase Plan, shares of common stock will be issued upon exercise of the purchase rights.
 Under the Purchase Plan, an aggregate of 900,000 shares may be issued pursuant to the exercise of purchase rights.
 In August 2010, the Board of Directors adopted and the stockholders approved an amendment and restatement of the Purchase Plan.
-The amendment and restatement includes an increase of 500,000 shares of Common Stock that will be available under the Purchase Plan and extends the term of the Purchase Plan for a period of ten years.
-As amended, the Purchase Plan will continue by its terms through June 30, 2020, unless terminated sooner, and will reserve for issuance a total of 1,400,000 shares of Common Stock.
+The amendment and restatement includes an increase of 500,000 shares of common stock that will be available under the Purchase Plan and extends the term of the Purchase Plan for a period of ten years.
+As amended, the Purchase Plan will continue by its terms through June 30, 2020, unless terminated sooner, and will reserve for issuance a total of 1,400,000 shares of common stock.
 The maximum amount that an employee can contribute during a purchase right period is \$25,000 or 15% of the employee's regular compensation.
 Under the Purchase Plan, the exercise price of a purchase right is 95% of the fair market value of such shares on the last day of the purchase right period.
-The fair market value of the stock is its closing price as reported on the Nasdaq Stock Market on the day in question.
-During the fiscal years ended March 31, 2011, 2010 and 2009, the Company issued a total of 25,133, 51,313 and 55,187 shares of stock, respectively, to regular full and part-time employees or officers of the Company issued a total of 25,133, 51,313 and 55,187 shares of March 31, 2011, there were 486,306 shares available for future grant under the Purchase Plan.
+The fair market value of the stock is its closing price as reported on the Nasdaq Global Market on the day in question.
+During the fiscal years ended March 31, 2012, 2011 and 2010, the Company issued a total of 21,338 shares, 25,133 shares and 51,313 shares of stock, respectively, to regular full and part-time employees or officers of the Company who elected to participate in the Purchase Plan.
+As of March 31, 2012, there were 464,968 shares available for future grant under the Purchase Plan.